emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 I was confused.
 I verified I had a working internet connection.
 I successfully pinged `github.com` from my local machine, so I knew their service was up.
 However, when I tried to reach their servers from my VPS, I couldn't connect at all.

-It turns out that as of August 2025, GitHub does not support IPv6.
+It turns out that as of August 2025, GitHub's IPv6 support is incomplete.
+While some services like GitHub Pages are accessible over IPv6, core functionality including the website itself and `git` operations remains IPv4-only.
 There's a [discussion thread](https://github.com/orgs/community/discussions/10539) with hundreds of replies in the GitHub Community forum, but so far no official announcement.
 There's even a tracker website called [isgithubipv6.live](https://isgithubipv6.live/) with a signup form to get notified when they enable it.

 I wasn't gonna wait for that to happen, and luckily I found a workaround.
 There's a proxy called [gh-v6.com](https://gh-v6.com/) that allows you to access repositories over IPv6.
 And Dokku has a way to manually specify a URL for plugin installations.